BerkeleyAutomation/mirage/mirage/mirage/ros_ws/src/README.md

 # Mirage

 Hi!
 Welcome to the ROS workspace setup for Mirage.
-This README details how to setup the ROS2 environment and Gazebo to run simulated and real experiments in the Mirage paper (RSS 2024 hopefully ;)
+This README details how to setup the ROS2 environment and Gazebo to run simulated and real experiments in the Mirage paper.

 ## Prerequisites
 Computer with Ubuntu 22.04